Print secure barcode tickets with copy protection

 - Tickets are checked with the BarcodeChecker software, which is included in the TicketCreator Barcode Edition.

-- Scan the barcode tickets with a simple barcode scanner, a wireless scanner, a webcam, or an Android smartphone.
+- Scan the barcode tickets with a simple barcode scanner, a wireless scanner, a webcam, an Android smartphone or an iPhone.

 - No additional hardware required.